 Conceptualizations of the SELF in the MENA Region Webinar Series - Friday, January 24th 2025 through Friday, March 28th 2025

 The E.D.U.C.A.T.E.
 Committee organised a four-part webinar series that delved into the concept of “self”, exploring cultural, psychological, and social perspectives from the Middle East and North Africa region.
 Each webinar consisted of a 45-minute presentation and 75 minutes for discussion.
-The webinars were:
+The webinars explored the following topics:

 Inaugural E.D.U.C.A.T.E.
 Forum - Thursday, January 16th 2025

 The E.D.U.C.A.T.E.
 Committee held the inaugural E.D.U.C.A.T.E. forum on January 16th 2025, a unique opportunity to connect with other IACCP members, hear from experts in their fields, and stay up to date on cutting edge research.
-Presenters included Marta Żegleń from the University of Warsaw and Marie Kollek from the University of Hildesheim.
+Presenters included Marta Żegleń (University of Warsaw, Poland) and Marie Kollek (University of Hildesheim, Germany).